Our Canadian Signature Experience in Calgary

 Flash forward about 100 years from its prosperous beginnings, Inglewood fell on hard times.
 It was very rough around the edges from the 1950s to the 1980s.
 The food businesses brought respectability back to the neighbourhood.
 To me, the food business owners personified this special trailblazing maverick quality that is so uniquely Calgary.
 They were a group who did things first, developed brands where there were none and put Calgary on the map.

 From baby boomers to millennials, the world is starting to feel the weight of consumerism.
-“Things” are out and services are becoming commodities.
-People craved experiences they can not get on their own.
-They wanted help making indelible memories.
+“Things” are out.
+Services are becoming commodities.
+People crave experiences they can’t get on their own.
+They want help making indelible memories.

 SHIFT delivered.
 It got me into the right headspace.

-I focused in on Inglewood and questioned everything about what we were doing including who are partners were, who we were including and who was absent.
+I focused in on Inglewood and questioned everything about what we were doing.
+I looked at who are partners were – who we were including and who was absent.
 I’d heard there was a native art gallery and I felt in my bones, no story of mavericks would be right unless the Indigenous people of Alberta were included.
 They were the first people.
 They had thrived as trailblazers for 10,000 years before the newcomers came to forever threaten the survival of their people and culture.

 In the spirit of truth and reconciliation, I approached Yvonne Jobin and her daughter Amy Willier, the owners of Moonstone Creation Native Art Gallery.
 I asked if they would be the anchor of our tour and if they would share the story of how the Indigenous people’s knowledge of bison and Saskatoon berries was both spiritual and practical.
 In the spirit of elders, wanting to educate and share their knowledge, they agreed.